kent-rasmussen/azt/docs/NEXT_GENERATION.md

 The sort process would then look like this:
 - Server side:
   - Words are assigned to a client whenever a client sorts a word, if an unsorted word exists.
     - a word/card should be in only one person's hand at a time, to avoid it being sorted into two different groups at a time.
+This acurately models pen and paper methodology.
   - When all words are sorted (or even just assigned?), groups are assigned to a client for verification whenever a group is verified, until all groups are verified.
   - When asked, assign a group to a user for verification.
     - a group can be assigned to multiple clients at a time.
 Update each's list with unsorting done by the other.
 If each unsorts the same word before such an update completes from the other, be cool.